huytransformer/Awesome-Out-Of-Distribution-Detection/README.md

-This repo aims to provide a comprehensive resource for OOD detection, robustness, and generalization.
+This repo aims to provide the most comprehensive, high-quality resource for OOD detection, robustness, and generalization.
 If you spot errors or omissions, please open an issue or contact me at continuousml@gmail.com.

 <a href="https://discord.gg/WEzyEx36">